Amari Cooper

-Amari Cooper (born June 17, 1994) is an American football wide receiver for the Cleveland Browns of the National Football League (NFL).
-He played college football at Alabama, where he was the Biletnikoff Award winner as the nation's top receiver and a unanimous All-American in 2014.
-Widely considered the top wide receiver prospect of the 2015 NFL Draft, Cooper was selected with the fourth overall pick by the Oakland Raiders.
+Amari Cooper (born June 17, 1994) is an American former professional football wide receiver who played 10 seasons in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide, winning the Biletnikoff Award as the nation's top receiver and earning unanimous All-American honors in 2014.
+He was selected by the Oakland Raiders in the first round of the 2015 NFL draft.

 After successful rookie and sophomore seasons that included back-to-back 1,000-yard campaigns and two Pro Bowl appearances, Cooper struggled in his third season with the Raiders, totaling just 680 yards.
-Midway through the 2018 season, he was traded to the Dallas Cowboys and his play began to flourish again, including a 217-yard performance, and as a result, was voted to the third Pro Bowl of his career.
-Cooper also had successive 1,000 yard seasons in 2019 and 2020, making the Pro Bowl in 2019.
+Midway through the 2018 season, he was traded to the Dallas Cowboys and his play began to flourish again, including a 217-yard performance, and as a result, Cooper was voted to the third Pro Bowl of his career.
+He also had successive 1,000-yard seasons in 2019 and 2020, making the Pro Bowl in 2019.
+In 2022, Cooper was traded to the Cleveland Browns.
+He had 1,000-yard seasons in 2022 and 2023, becoming the first Browns wide receiver in team history with multiple 1,000-yard seasons.
+The Browns traded Cooper to the Buffalo Bills midway through the 2024 season, spending one season with the team before retiring in 2025.